-Visit the Tea Gardens.
+1. Gardens.
 Assam Tea Festival is an opportunity for the visitors to explore the tea estates and tea gardens or even understand the process of tea plantation by the local farmers.
 Tourists often buy tea leaves and seeds from the local farmers for their kitchen garden or as souvenirs.

-Indulge in Fun Activities.
+2. Fun Activities.
 The tea festival gives the tourists a chance to indulge in various activities like jungle safari, playing golf, eating delicious local Assamese food, shopping and enjoying the cultural performances at the event.

 The tea festival is celebrated in Jorhat which is well-connected to many cities via railways, roadways and airways network.
 It also has its own airport which is connected to cities like Bangalore, Kolkata, and Guwahati.
 From Delhi, Mumbai, Kolkata, and Bengaluru, Jorhat is approximately 2200km via NH27, 3000km via NH52, 1300km via NH 27 and 3200km via NH16 respectively.
 Have a look at the following feasible plus budget-friendly travel options to reach Jorhat.

 By Road.
 Road trips are so much enjoyable and memorable because going from the highways and the byways you get to explore nature, farms, villages and relish the food at the roadside Dhabas.
-Jorhat is well connected via road network hence one may consider traveling to the district by inter-state tourist buses or by driving to the place in your personal vehicle.
+Jorhat is well connected via road network hence one may consider travelling to the district by inter-state tourist buses or by driving to the place in your personal vehicle.